Last Updated: 2023.04.28

 The data on GHG emissions has been verified by SGS Japan Co., Ltd. The verification scope covers Scope 1 and Scope 2 in the GHG Protocol, which is the emissions derived from energy use in our company's direct operations*1, and Scope 3*2, which is the indirect emissions from the value chain.

-*1 The verification scope up to fiscal 2020 is for main offices and UNIQLO and GU stores in Japan.
-From fiscal 2021, the scope covers global operations of Fast Retailing.
+*1 The verification scope up to the fiscal year ending August 2020 is for main offices and UNIQLO and GU stores in Japan.
+From the fiscal year ending August 2021, the scope covers global operations of Fast Retailing.

-*2 The verification scope up to fiscal 2021 is for Category 1 purchased goods and services: raw material production, fabric production and sewing for UNIQLO and GU products.
-From fiscal 2022, the scope covers all categories of Scope 3 emissions of Fast Retailing.
+*2 The verification scope up to the fiscal year ending August 2021 is for Category 1 purchased goods and services: raw material production, fabric production and sewing for UNIQLO and GU products.
+From the fiscal year ending August 2022, the scope covers all categories of Scope 3 emissions of Fast Retailing.